demisto/content/Integrations/Flashpoint/README.md

 * * * * *

-Lookup the "URL" type indicator details
+Lookup the "URL" type indicator details.
+The reputation of Url is considered Malicious if there's at least one IOC event in Flashpoint database matching the Url indicator.

 ##### Base Command